 A DUI, which stands for Driving Under the Influence, or DWI, which stands for Driving While Intoxicated, can significantly impact someone’s life.
 Not only can it impact the offender’s life, as the criminal penalties associated with DUI and DWI are extreme, but it can impact other people as well if the offender gets in an accident.
-Whether you’re prosecuting a DUI or DWI or you’re defending someone accused of one, here’s how a public records search engine could help.
+Whether you’re a legal professional prosecuting a DUI or DWI or you’re defending someone accused of one, here’s how a public records search engine could help.

 There’s a significant difference between first-time DUI or DWI offenders and repeat offenders.
 It’s common for the punishment for a DUI or DWI to increase significantly between first-time offenders and repeat offenders, especially if you’ve had more than two DUI or DWIs.
 Sorting through these, especially before you take on any cases, can help you win cases more easily.
-A criminal background search through a public search engine can let you do that.
+A criminal records search through a public search engine can let you do that.

 - Defending someone who already has a DUI or DWI on their record can be a very difficult endeavor.